A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 • Semaphore: A fully customizable tool that emphasizes enterprise-level security.

-• Buddy: A creative CI/CD solution for web developers that helps in transitioning to DevOps easier.
+• Buddy: A creative CI/CD solution for web developers that helps in transitioning to DevOps more easily.
 It builds, tests, and deploys applications using delivery pipelines composed of over 100 ready-to-use activities that may be assembled in any.

 CI/CD Security Best Practices